auroraaka/NumPy-CNN-MNIST/README.md

-# Pure-NumPy-CNN-for-MNIST-Dataset
+# NumPy CNN MNIST

 A pure NumPy implementation of a convolutional neural network for classification of MNIST handwritten numbers dataset.
 This project was completed as a learning exercise to gain an intuition for mathematical fundamentals of machine learning.
-All hyperparameters and optimizers are provided in the source code and Google Colaboratory.
-The model trained on five epochs with the below architecture achieved an accuracy of 97.01% on the test dataset.
+All the hyperparameters and optimization algorithms used in this project can be found in the provided source code and the associated Google Colaboratory notebook.
+The described architecture of the model, which was trained over five epochs, resulted in a classification accuracy of 97.01% on the test dataset.

 ```
 Model: CNN_MNIST